awesomeness1jake/simpsons2_audio/README.md

 # simpsons2_audio
 simpsons.

-### this isn't meant to have all the audio, this was mainly created from testing and having fun while doing so.
+### this is used for the "simpsons_music_player", and was mainly created from testing and having fun while doing so.
-sorry for the wonky naming conventions of certain speeches, and how some speech is used incorrectly. you may notice homer has way more dialogue, this way due to me testing more with homer and being lazy with adding more for marge as it is currently a bit time consuming and I am currently trying to find a better solution to potentially "automate" this.
+Sorry for the wonky naming conventions of certain speeches, and how some voicelines are used incorrectly.

 ## Speech
 - HOMER - Homer | Unfinished